 Jim's first published wargame design was Inchon, the issue game in Command 9 (March-April 1991), which was a co-winner of the Charles S. Roberts Award as the year's best post-World War II game of the year.
 Three years later, GMT published his game on Operation Sealion, Britain Stands Alone.
 More recently, LnL published a professional version of Rommel at Gazala, and TPS his game on the Austro-Prussian War in Bohemia, The Sadowa Campaign, early in 2017.

-Jim is a full time, online, Assistant Professor of political science for American Military University, and more recently, was hired as an online adjunct instructor at Ashford University.
+Jim is a full time, online, Assistant Professor of political science for American Military University, and more recently, was hired as an online adjunct instructor at the University of Arizona Global Campus.

 When not pushing counters or punching keys at his computer, he enjoys fishing, bowling, reading, rock and roll, and visiting historical sites.